How To Remove Water From Diesel Fuel

 As explained, excessive water in a passenger vehicle is very rare.
 It should only happen if you use unregulated biofuel in your tank.

-If enough damage has already been done, you might even want to install a new tank.
+If adequate damage has already been done, you might even want to install a new tank.
 At the very least, antibacterial substances should be used to remove any traces of the rust- and gunk-creating microbes.

 It’s important to trace the source.
 Water shouldn’t be in your tank, especially not in a new diesel vehicle.
 It’s more likely to come from an above-ground filling tank.